vindar/tgx/docs/intro_api_3D.md

 - `examples/Teensy4/3D/scream/`: dynamic textured surface built as a triangle strip.
 - `examples/Teensy4/3D/characters/`: larger textured character models and chained meshes.
 - `examples/Teensy4/3D/mars/`: a more complete scene using `drawSkyBox()` with textured objects.
+- `examples/Teensy4/3D/pointlight_room/`: local point lights in a small scene.
-- `examples/ESP32/naruto/`: ESP32 textured mesh rendering.
+- `examples/Teensy4/3D/pointlight_textured_meshes/`: point lights on textured meshes.
-- `examples/Pico_RP2040_RP2350/bunny_fig/`: RP2040/RP2350 3D example.
+- `examples/Teensy4/3D/spotlight_checkerboard/`: moving spotlight cone on a textured floor.
+- `examples/M5Stack/`, `examples/ESP32/` and `examples/Pico_RP2040_RP2350/`: board-specific ports of several 3D examples.

-@section sec_3D_pitfalls Common pitfalls
+@section sec_3D_pitfalls Common Pitfalls

 - **Nothing is drawn**: check that `setImage()`, `setViewportSize()` and the shader flags are valid.
+- **A runtime shader path draws nothing**: make sure every required flag was compiled into `LOADED_SHADERS`, including `SHADER_NOTEXTURE` and `SHADER_NOZBUFFER` when those modes are used.
-- **Geometry appears behind other objects incorrectly**: clear the Z-buffer at the start of the frame.
+- **Geometry appears behind other objects incorrectly**: clear the Z-buffer at the start of each frame.
+- **No-Z drawing does not work**: include and select `SHADER_NOZBUFFER`.
 - **A mesh disappears when culling is enabled**: reverse the culling sign or verify face winding.
-- **Textured geometry is missing or drawn without texture**: check that texture shader variants were enabled in `LOADED_SHADERS`.
+- **Textured geometry is missing or drawn without texture**: check that `SHADER_TEXTURE` or `SHADER_TEXTURE_AFFINE`, texture quality and texture wrapping flags were compiled into the renderer.
 - **Wrapped textures look wrong**: `SHADER_TEXTURE_WRAP_POW2` requires power-of-two texture dimensions.
 - **Gouraud lighting looks strange**: verify that normals are normalized and match the model transform.
+- **Point/spot light methods do not compile**: instantiate `Renderer3D` with `MAX_SPOT_LIGHTS > 0`.
+- **Point/spot lights have no visible effect**: check `setSpotLightCount()`, finite range, material diffuse strength and that the current shader is flat or Gouraud rather than unlit.
+- **Spot lights overbrighten the scene**: reduce diffuse/specular color, reduce range, or lower ambient/material strengths.
-- **Orthographic and perspective views do not match**: compare the visible height at the object depth and keep the same camera/view matrix while switching projection.
+- **Orthographic and perspective views do not match**: compare visible height at object depth and keep the same camera/view matrix while switching projection.
+- **A custom projection behaves strangely**: after `setProjectionMatrix()`, call `usePerspectiveProjection()` or `useOrthographicProjection()` as appropriate.